Hollywood's Top 20 Most Shocking Moments of 2017

 Investigators on the case said they found Nassar in possession of over 37,000 images and videos of child pornography.

-Gymnasts McKayla Maroney and Aly Raisman accused the doctor of sexual abuse.
+Gymnasts McKayla Maroney and Aly Raisman came forward to accused the doctor of sexual abuse.

 Splash News